reynolkb/neetcode-beginner-algorithms/8. Heap Priority Queue/1. Push and Pop/1. Kth Largest Element in a Stream/README.md

 ```

 ## Run Command
 `poetry run python "8.
-Heap - Priority Queue/1.
+Heap Priority Queue/1.
 Push and Pop/1.
-Kth Longest Element in a Stream/kth_largest_element_in_a_stream.py"`
+Kth Largest Element in a Stream/kth_largest_element_in_a_stream.py"`